-The Council operates a shared legal service and internal audit & investigations service with the Royal Borough of Windsor and Maidenhead, a building control service with Royal Borough Windsor and Maidenhead and West Berkshire, and a reprographics service with Bracknell Forest Council.
+The shared legal service and internal audit & investigations service that the Council ran with the Royal Borough of Windsor and Maidenhead, both ceased to operate during 2021/22.
+The building control service was run with the Royal Borough Windsor and Maidenhead and West Berkshire, however during 2021/22 Royal Borough Windsor and Maidenhead left the service.
+A reprographics service with Bracknell Forest Council continues to operate.
 The operational property service was operated with the Royal Borough of Windsor and Maidenhead until 31 March 2020.
 Some services already engaged were utilised during 2020/21.
-A summary of expenditure incurred and income received, in respect of agency services, which is not included within the Comprehensive Income and Expenditure Statement, is as follows: operational property service
+A summary of expenditure incurred, and income received, in respect of agency services, which is not included within the Comprehensive Income and Expenditure Statement, is as follows: